 L: Your approach to coffee and alcohol?

 B: So, caffeine hits me very hard, and this is where knowing your body is important.
-Some people have the tolerance, they can have three, four cups and they’re fine, but I actually perform worse with caffeine, because after a certain amount, I get anxiety.
-When it comes to alcohol, I don’t do hard liquors, and I prefer to stick to a little bit of wine if I want to treat myself.
+Some people have tolerance, they can have three or four cups, and they’re fine, but I perform worse with caffeine because, after a certain amount, I get anxious.
+When it comes to alcohol, I don’t do hard liquors, and I prefer to stick to a little wine if I want to treat myself.

 Briana shares her favorite protein smoothie with us

-If you’re a fitfluencer, you’re likely have some great healthy recipes up your sleeve.
-This is Briana’s go-to protein smootjie recipe – one that she says fuels her morning properly and keeps her going through butt-kicking workouts.
+If you’re a fitfluencer, you’re likely to have some great healthy recipes up your sleeve.
+This is Briana’s go-to protein smoothie recipe – one that she says fuels her morning properly and keeps her going through butt-kicking workouts.